evaitl/6780p4/README.md

 Type "make" to build.

 Create a bootstrap config file and as many ns config files as you would like to run.
-Run the bootstap server with "java BCH <cfg name>".
+Run the bootstap server with "java BNS <cfg name>".
-Run the other servers with "java CH <cfg name>".
+Run the other servers with "java NS <cfg name>".

+The BNS must be started before any of the NS are started.
+The NS need to send their IP addresses to neighbors when entering the ring.
+They get their address by connecting with the BNS and seeing the local address on the socket.

-Each CH will join the ring after it gets an `enter` command on its input.
+Each NS will join the ring after it gets an `enter` command on its input.
 It will leave the ring when it gets an `exit` command.

 # Protocol